pletzer/python-aos-lesson/_episodes/10-large-data.md

 but notice now that each variable has type `dask.array` with a `chunksize` attribute.
-Dask will access the data chunk-by-chunk (rather than all at once), which is fortunate because at 45GB the full size of our dataset is much larger than the available RAM on our laptop (17GB in this example).
+Dask will access the data chunk-by-chunk (rather than all at once), which is fortunate because at 48GB the full size of our dataset is much larger than the available RAM on most laptops.
 Dask can also distribute chunks across multiple cores if we ask it to (i.e. parallel processing).